top of page

 The Zettelkasten

-• 3 min read
+• 4 min read

 How ideas are kept, connected, and allowed to compound.

-At its core, it’s not complicated.
+At its core, the system is not complicated.

 What the Zettelkasten actually is